mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:** If the threat model of the system is against an adversary
 > which can access the messages on the device without even needing to attack
-> MLS, the application should delete plaintext messages and ciphertexts
+> MLS, the application should delete plaintext messages.
-> as soon as practical after encryption or decryption.

-Even though, from the strict point of view of the security formalization, a ciphertext is always public and will forever be, there is no loss in trying to erase ciphertexts as much as possible.

 Note that this document makes a clear distinction between the way signature keys and other group shared secrets must be handled.
 In particular, a large set of